-When Obama tried to pass his stupid healthcare bill, he emphasized that the penalty for not complying was definitely not a tax.
+When Obama attempted to pass his foolish health care costs, he stressed that the penalty for not complying was definitely not a tax.
 And, why did he do that?
-To make it more palatable for the American people to swallow, and to make it easier for the courts to uphold.
+To make it more tasty for the American individuals to swallow, and to make it easier for the courts to uphold.

-Well, a penalty like that should be unconstitutional under the interstate trade guidelines.
-And, the Court saw it that way as well.
+Well, a penalty like that must be unconstitutional under the interstate trade guidelines.
+And, the Court saw it that way.

 Bullshit!
 Bullshit!
 Bullshit!

-This is bad – really bad.
-This country has never had something labeled a tax that is based on – essentially – nothing!
-Weve never had what could be called a “head tax” – a tax that is levied just because someone exists.
-No, every tax we’ve endured has always been based on something.
-Property.
-Income.
-Money transactions.
+This country has never had actually something identified a tax that is based on – essentially – nothing!
+Weve never had what could be called a “head tax” – a tax that is levied just since someone exists.
+No, every tax weve endured has actually always been based on something.

 Wow.
-Earlier this week I felt pretty good about the Court upholding the Arizona immigration law.
-Now, it seems like a minor, minor victory.
+Earlier today I felt pretty good about the Court promoting the Arizona immigration law.
+Now, it seems like a minor, minor triumph.

-- High court rejects part of Arizona immigration law( metronews.ca)
+High court turns down part of Arizona immigration law( metronews.ca).